What’s in Your Rulebook?

 Taking the Rules Test

-• If you are driving through an empty parking lot late at night and see a stop sign with no car in eyesight, will you come to a complete stop before proceeding?
+• If you are driving through an empty parking lot late at night and see a stop sign with no car in sight, will you come to a complete stop before proceeding?

 • Do you go over the posted speed limit?